unkcpz/rsdos/README.md

 - When add duplicate file, if add a file that has same content, will skip the move operation.
 - `zstd` is faster than zlib: https://github.com/facebook/zstd?tab=readme-ov-file#benchmarks

+### Raw benchmark run on the CLI

+For pack, see summary in https://github.com/unkcpz/rsdos/pull/10

 ### Time scales to be noticed (2009)
 https://surana.wordpress.com/2009/01/01/numbers-everyone-should-know/